June 20, 2018

 Consider making small incremental changes to the practice.
 It is very possible to roll-out and test new concepts with small groups of customers, learn from their feedback, and determine whether or not it is worth scaling to your entire clinic base.

 Here is an example.
 Let’s say that your clinic is considering texting clients the day after a wellness appointment to check up on the animal.
 At this point, your clinic is in a stalemate.
 One practitioner may be vehemently against the concept using the argument that “our clinic has always called after a visit, our clients expect it, and it deepens the relationship”.
 On the flip side, newer staff members may be responding that “owners never pick up their phones and it takes too much time.”
 Arriving at a compromise in this situation, may be incredibly difficult and time consuming.

 Here is another approach.
 Over a two-week period, get your front line staff to ask the owners their contact preferences.
 Use this data to determine what your clients actually want instead of being prescriptive.

 Have your veterinarians do a simple exercise to determine the length of time per call-back.
 This will provide your team with the data on how much effort is actually required.

 For a short period of time, run both methods and record the response rates, publicly at the back of the clinic.
-How many people answered the phone vs how many calls went directly to voicemail?
-How many people responded to the text message vs how many ignored them?
+How many people answered the phone versus how many calls went directly to voicemail?
+How many people responded to the text message versus how many ignored them?

 At the end of the trial period, compare the data and decide on the contact method that works for your clinic.